ai4os/ai4-docs/source/user/howto/develop-model.rst

 for creating a template for your new module:

 * Go to the `Template creation webpage <https://templates.cloud.ai4eosc.eu/>`__.
-  You will need an :doc:`authentication <auth>` to access to this webpage.
+  You will need an :doc:`authentication <../overview/auth>` to access to this webpage.
 * Then select the ``master`` branch of the template and answer the questions.
 * Click on ``Generate`` and you will be able to download a ``.zip`` file with two project directories: